If you have or are ever to lose one or more teeth, it is likely that you wish to replace them.

 Acting as an alternative to the natural root of your tooth, a mini or midi implant can be used as an anchoring point for one or more artificial teeth.

-Whilst it is perfectly possible to fit a crown (single artificial tooth) or bridge (a row of 2-4 artificial teeth) to a mini implant, it is less common.
+Whilst it is perfectly possible to fit a crown (single artificial tooth) to a mini implant.
+It is uncommon to use a mini implant for a bridge (a row of 2-4 artificial teeth).

-In the instances where used to replace a single tooth, these are normally front teeth or premolars that do not endure the same stress levels as teeth like molars that chew food.
+In the instances where used to replace a single tooth, these are normally front teeth or premolars that endure lower stress levels compared to molars (at the back) that chew food.

-Mini implants are most commonly used and have the highest success rate, when used as a mechanism for providing a more secure fitting denture.
+Mini implants are most commonly used for supporting a denture, and this is when they have the highest success rate.

 One of the biggest complaints about dentures is how they can slip, particularly when eating.